 Allison Transmission's business is subject to numerous risks and uncertainties, which may cause future results of operations to vary significantly from those presented herein.
-Important factors that could cause actual results to differ materially are discussed in Allison Transmission's Annual Report on Form 10-K for year ended December 31, 2012 and Form 10-Q for quarter ending March 31, 2013.
+Important factors that could cause actual results to differ materially are discussed in Allison Transmission's Quarterly Report on Form 10-Q for the quarter ended March 31, 2013 and Allison Transmission's Annual Report on Form 10-K for the year ended December 31, 2012.